The Code of Student Conduct regulations prohibit misconduct involving alcohol, including, but not limited to:

 - To help control access in and out of residence hall communities, propping or forcing open of exterior doors is prohibited.

-- To help maintain the orderly and safe operation of our residential communities, all students are expected to comply with all reasonable requests of University officials, including all levels of Residential Life staff carrying out their job responsibilities, and by following all closing procedures.
-This includes but is not limited to identifying oneself and producing a current and valid identification card, changing or limiting one's behavior when asked to do so, or attending a scheduled meeting or mediation when requested.
+To maintain the orderly and safe operation of our residential communities, all students are expected to comply with all reasonable requests of University officials, including all levels of Residential Life staff carrying out their job responsibilities, and by following all closing procedures.
+This includes but is not limited to identifying oneself and producing a current and valid identification card, changing or limiting one’s behavior when asked to do so, or attending a scheduled meeting or mediation when requested.

 Cooking & Appliances